Karate Classes In Harefield

 Kata (pre-arranged forms simulating combat situations)

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn fighting techinques and started teaching Karate in Okinawan schools.
-This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.
+Karate History and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wanted to learn forms of martial arts and began teaching Karate in Okinawan institutions.
+This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 Funakoshi made many modifications to the art for it to be readily available for the Japanese including changing the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.